dmadison/HID_Buttons/README.md

 All three of these HID types are also supported on the Teensy using its native libraries.

+To add support for a new HID type, please see [the documentation in the 'extras' folder](extras/Adding%20New%20Button%20Types.md).

 ## License
 Released under the terms of the permissive [MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more information.